Chapter 8: Reading the Future#

 Key Takeaways

-• Pearson’s r (−1 to +1): strength and direction of linear association.
+Pearson’s r (−1 to +1): measures the strength and direction of a linear association.

-• Spearman’s rho: use for skewed data (CIGPDAY) or ordinal variables (EDUC).
+Spearman’s rho (\(\rho\)): use for skewed continuous data or ordinal variables.

-• Do NOT use OLS on censored survival data — use Kaplan-Meier + log-rank test.
+Do NOT use OLS regression on censored survival data — use the Kaplan-Meier estimator + log-rank test.

-• KM curve: steps down at each death; median survival = time where curve crosses 0.50.
+KM curve: steps down at each death; median survival = the time where the curve crosses 0.50.

-• Log-rank test: tests whether two KM curves are statistically different.
+Log-rank test: formally tests whether two KM curves are statistically different from one another.

 Next: Chapter 9 — The Full Picture consolidates all methods and provides examination preparation.